 Today, these areas are often neglected and do not fulfill their social and environmental potential.
-The project examines the Kiryat Nordau neighborhood, one of the oldest and largest neighborhoods in Netanya, which was established in the 50s to accommodate immigrants and has since expanded.
-Its condition today is often neglected and perceived as a poor enclave in the heart of new and strong neighborhoods, and apart from being disconnected from its environment, the neighborhood is not cohesive within itself.
+The project examines the Kiryat Nordau neighborhood, one of the oldest and largest neighborhoods in Netanya, which was established in the 1950s to accommodate immigrants and has since expanded.
+Today, its condition is often neglected, and it is perceived as a poor enclave in the heart of new and strong neighborhoods.
+In addition to being disconnected from its environment, the neighborhood is not cohesive within itself.
 The project focuses on open public areas in the heart of the neighborhood and offers spatial renewal that creates access to the open public area and includes mixed-use facades that offer a diverse mix of housing combined with the open public area to create a heart that captures the neighborhood and reconnects it to its surroundings.
 The landscape design is adapted to the existing mature trees and active urban facades directed to the open public space.

 Amara Sabag : Flexible Borderline

-The word “border” speaks of an edge or an end, and can be embodied in a physical, spatial or mental way.
-The mere creation of physical borders affects its environment and in turn creates conflict because of its dichotomy, stemming from habitants of the environment or a different political power.
-It’s hard to predict what the reaction towards this border will be, nor how much it may enhance the feeling of conflict in the environment.
-This project addresses living environments in the margins of or near a political boundary, and poses the question; how can day-to-day architecture redesign a physical-political boundary?
+The word “border” speaks of an edge or an end and can be embodied in a physical, spatial, or mental way.
+The mere creation of a physical border affects its environment and in turn creates conflict because of its dichotomy, stemming from the inhabitants or a different political power.
+It’s hard to predict what the reaction to this border will be or how much it may enhance the feeling of conflict in the environment.
+This project addresses living environments in the margins of or near a political boundary and poses the question, how can day-to-day architecture redesign a physical-political boundary?

-The state of Israel is surrounded by political borders which are physically embodied due to territorial-cultural and military-related conflicts.
-As a case study, this project explores the town of Majdal Shams, located North of Israel’s border with Syria.
-In the North-Eastern part of the town, a metal barbed-wire and high fence was built after the Israeli occupation in 1967, alongside which the town was built and has grown.
-In between the town and the metal fence was a deserted strip of land which the town turned its back to and continued to develop West, turning the political conflict into a territorial conflict.
-As a resident of the town, I don’t feel that that land is part of town, especially since that all daily, cultural and social needs are met in the West part of town.
+The state of Israel is surrounded by political borders that are physically embodied due to territorial-cultural and military-related conflicts.
+As a case study, this project explores the town of Majdal Shams, located north of Israel’s border with Syria.
+In the northeastern part of the town, a high barbed-wire fence was built after the Israeli occupation in 1967, alongside of which the town was built and has grown.
+In between the town and the metal fence is a deserted strip of land that the town has turned its back to as it developed west.
+This has turned the political conflict into a territorial conflict.
+As a resident of the town, I don’t feel that that land is part of town, especially since all daily, cultural, and social needs are met in the west part of town.

-The project proposes an intervention in this area of conflict, in which the border is redesigned and reconstructed into a three-dimensional entity which encapsulates within it public functions that meet the residents’ daily needs on one hand and provides cultural and touristic aspects on the other.
-The proposed built environment clings the existing border and withdraws in a way which frames clear and uninterrupted views from Majdal Shams to Syria.
+The project proposes an intervention in this area of conflict in which the border is redesigned and reconstructed into a three-dimensional entity that encapsulates public functions that meet the residents’ daily needs and provides space for cultural and touristic activities.
+The proposed built environment clings to the existing border and withdraws in a way that frames clear and uninterrupted views from Majdal Shams to Syria.
 The proposal is similar in proportions to the volume and height of the surrounding built environment but differs in technology and construction methods.

-The linear intervention which accompanies and echoes the border line creates an active commercial and touristic front, which inevitably turns the once-deserted road tangent to the boarder – into a lively avenue in the neighborhood.
+The linear intervention that accompanies and echoes the border line creates a front for commerce and tourism, which inevitably turns the once-deserted road tangent to the border into a lively avenue in the neighborhood.
 As a result, the current residential front turns into an active commercial facade due to its connection with the intervention site.